 Wolves become friendly after becoming tamed.
 They will follow the player and attack whatever enemies (they will not go after Creepers) the player uses a melee attack on.Tropes associated with tamed Wolves:

 Artificial Stupidity: Dogs have excellent pathfinding when it comes to navigating ledges, but have difficulty around hazard blocks.
 Oftentimes they'll get burned by lava, or will drown themselves stuck under ice, etc. Unless you design your base to OSHA standards they will die.
 Often.
+Very thankfully they can be told to "sit" indefinitely so you can go cave diving or Nether raiding without having to worry about them being a liability.

 Created by building a tower of two snow blocks and a pumpkin head.
 Snow Golems "attack" hostile mobs by throwing snowballs at them, and leave trails of snow as they walk.Tropes associated with Snow Golems: